7 Household Items That Should Never Be Flushed Down the Toilet

 - Paper towels

-- The act of flushing any of these items could result in blockages in drains or damaged pipelines within your home’s plumbing system.
+- Flushing any of these items will ultimately lead to blockages in drains or damaged pipelines within your home’s plumbing system.
 This will come at an expense that is unimaginable to you.

-- Sydney Plumber Blocked Drains offers unblocking blocked drains, drain clearing, CCTV drain inspection, and pipe relining.
+- Sydney Plumber Blocked Drains offers unblocking blocked drains, drain clearing CCTV drain inspection and pipe relining services.

-Seven household objects that you shouldn’t flush into the toilet.
+Here are seven household items that you shouldn’t flush into the toilet.

 1. Baby wipes

-Baby wipes are a convenient option but they don’t disintegrate like toilet paper and can clog the plumbing in your home.
-You should dispose of them in the garbage instead.
+Baby wipes might seem useful but they don’t dissolve like toilet paper and can clog your plumbing system.
+Throw them away in the trash instead.

 2. Condoms

-Grease and oil should be put in a container before throwing it away in the garbage bin, as they’ll harden, causing obstructions in your drains, or pipes.
+Grease and oil must be put in a container, and then disposed of in the garbage bin, as they’ll harden, causing blockages in your drains and pipes.

-Tampons and sanitary pads are often marketed in the form of "flushable, " but flushing them is not likely to cause troubles later on if they join with other products to create a nasty clog.
+Tampons and sanitary pads are often advertised by their name as "flushable, " but flushing them will only lead to trouble later on when they are combined with other items to form a nasty obstruction.

 6. Dental floss

-Dental floss is designed to be durable so it won’t split in water, causing the possibility of clogging your pipes.
+Dental floss is designed to be strong, which means it won’t fall apart in water, causing the possibility of blockages to your pipes.

 7. Paper towels

-Contrary to toilet paper papers have a stronger weave, which means they are less likely to deteriorate quickly once they’re wet.
-They can easily blockage.
+In contrast to toilet paper, papers have a stronger weave that makes them less likely to deteriorate quickly once they are wet.
+This means that they will not easily blockage.

-The bottom line is that flushing any of the seven items could result in blocked drains or damaged pipes within the plumbing system of your home, which can result in an unexpected expense to the homeowner.
-Be aware of the things you put down the drain.
+The bottom line is that flushing one of these seven things could result in blocked drains or damaged sewer pipelines in your plumbing system that will result in a significant price to the homeowner.
+Be mindful of the items you put down the drain.

 | Item | Reason for not Flushing |